College of Humanities & Behavioral Sciences

 Recent Professional Activities

-Dr. Burke was the 2014 recipient of the College of Humanities and Behavioral Sciences Distinguished Scholar Award and the 2012 recipient of the Radford University Distinguished Service Award.
+Dr. Burke was recently awarded the Richard Tewksbury Award by the Western Society of Criminology, was the 2016 Radford University Foundation Distinguished Creative Scholar Award, was the 2014 recipient of the College of Humanities and Behavioral Sciences Distinguished Scholar Award, and the 2012 recipient of the Radford University Distinguished Service Award.
 Dr. Burke is regular commentator on criminal justice issues for many national and local media outlets.
-View more information about Dr. Burke's publications, presentations, and other professional activities.